How to Transfer a Car Title in Florida After the Owner Dies

 Where to File

 All vehicle title transfers are processed at the county tax collector’s office or an authorized tag agency in the county where the applicant resides.
 The FLHSMV does not process title transfers directly.
 Most counties accept walk-in applications, and some offer mail-in processing for applicants who are out of state.
+Call ahead to confirm which documents are required and what forms of payment the office accepts—requirements can vary by county.

 Planning Ahead